openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [ **Woocommerce Product List (PRO)** ](https://wpmet.com/plugin/elementskit/woo-product-list/) - Display your eCommerce product list using the WooCommerce product list widget.
 You can take control over listing options, order by, product limit, layout, title, rating, price, add to cart, and more.

-[ Check out our video screencast ](https://www.youtube.com/watch?v=VYNE-r6mWEo=youtu.be) Woocommerce product list addon offers multiple styles including horizontal style, product horizontal flipped style, content on the product for WordPress, WordPress add to cart on woo product list, WooCommerce checkout on the product list, and eCommerce shop product list addon.
+[ Check out our video screencast ](https://www.youtube.com/watch?v=VYNE-r6mWEo=youtu.be) Woocommerce product list addon offers multiple styles including horizontal style, product horizontal flipped style, content on the product for WordPress, WordPress add to cart on Woo product list, WooCommerce checkout on the product list, and eCommerce shop product list addon.

 == 13.
 Woocommerce Product Carousel ==
 [ **Woocommerce Product Carousel (PRO)** ](https://wpmet.com/plugin/elementskit/woo-product-carousel/) -  Display eCommerce product sliders on your website using the WooCommerce product carousel widget which comes up with lots of advanced features and customization options.